datopian/flowershow/site/content/docs/publish-tutorial.md

 ---
-title: How to publish your markdown files with Flowershow
+title: How to (self) publish your markdown files with Flowershow
 ---

 <div className="border-2 border-slate-400 rounded-md px-4 mb-2">